TalAharon23/DevOps-Assignment/README.md

 2. Networking and Connectivity: Establishing communication between the application, Kubernetes, and ActiveMQ involved configuring network settings and endpoints.

-3. Terraform Configuration: Proper parameterization and understanding of Kubernetes object definitions were crucial for configuring resources with Terraform.
+3. Terraform Configuration: Proper parameterization and understanding of Kubernetes object definitions with Terraform.

+4. Learning ActiveMQ from scratch.

 ## Contributions
 Contributions are welcome!
 If you encounter issues or have suggestions for improvements, please submit a pull request.